 When the temperatures dip in Arizona, you may notice your heat pump is running a bit differently.
-This is nothing to worry about and is due to your heat pump initiating the defrost cycle.
-This is a normal, important process the heat pump goes through when the temperature gets colder outside.
-The defrost cycle helps your heat pump, and your overall HVAC system, operate more efficiently.
+This is nothing to worry about due to your heat pump initiating the defrost cycle.
+The heat pump goes through this normal, necessary process when the temperature gets colder outside.
+The defrost cycle helps your heat pump and your overall HVAC system operate more efficiently.

 What is the Heat Pump Defrost Cycle?